Belphemur/node-json-db/README.md

 const db = new JsonDB(new Config("myDataBase", true, false, '/'));
 ```
-#### v2.0.0

-JsonDB is now using the concept of async/await for all its calls since we read from the database file on demands and
-depending how the database is configured, we might write at each push.

 #### Typing
 With TypeScript, you have access to a new method: getObject<T> that will take care of typing your return object.